 In sustainable investing, funds are directed into companies with business practices capable of being continued indefinitely without causing harm to current or future generations, or exhausting natural resources (i.e. not ‘unsustainable’).
 A key definition for sustainable investing comes from the 1987 Brundtland report in which sustainability is defined as ensuring development meets the needs of the present without compromising the ability of future generations to meet their own needs .
 The UN Principles for Responsible Investment (PRI), launched in April 2006 linked sustainable investment with environmental, social and governance (ESG) factors .

 - Environmental, including CO2 emissions, or carbon-intensity; forest and woodland degradation; pollution; usage of scarce resources; mining activities which generate toxic by-products; intensive agricultural methods, and so on.

 - Social, including corporate social responsibility (CSR); child labour; modern-day slavery; hazardous and exploitative working conditions, including ‘zero hours’ contracts; aggressive corporate tax reduction methods; and displacement of indigenous peoples.

-- Governance; weak internal corporate controls may let management circumvent company policies, increasing risks of irresponsible behaviours, corruption and bribery.
+- Governance; weak internal corporate controls may let management circumvent company policies, increasing risks of irresponsible behaviors, corruption, and bribery.
 Weak governance may mean that non-executive directors do not hold executives in check, with possible damage to the company as well as the owners’ interests, and increased risk of excessive executive remuneration.

 Outsourcing and Externalisation